stedolan/counterexamples/src/unstable-types.md

   - **Syntactically restrict expressions appearing in types**

-    The syntax of type expressions can be limited to constructions that cannot possibly contain any mutation.
+    The syntax of type expressions can be limited to constructions whose value cannot change.
 See _paths_ in ML-family languages and _stable identifiers_ in Scala.

     This can lead to some surprises, because valid syntax then depends on context.
 For instance, in OCaml, anonymous module parameters